Fracture Mechanics II

 |Flashback and new Goals|

-of this chapter, you are now a better person because you know something about
+chapter, you are now a better person because you know something about plastic deformation,

 Let's quickly review the essentials of the first Fracture Mechanics module.
 The figure below illustrates the basic ideas:

-well defined for real materials that have never a clean surface but always a
+for real materials that have never a clean surface but always a "dirty" one, covered

 We thus need to modify the simple approach, considering in particular ductility and more complex stress situations than just uniaxal deformation.